VIEWER: an extensible visual analytics framework for enhancing mental healthcare: Materials and Methods

 As one of the earliest adopter of an EHR system in the UK, SLaM has used its bespoke EHR system called Electronic Patient Journey System (ePJS) for a centralised management of patient data since 2006.
 This system stores a comprehensive record of all clinical information recorded throughout a patient's journey when accessing services from the Trust, including demographic and contact information, details of referrals and transfers, clinical assessments, care plans and medications, clinical activity and reviews, as well as correspondence letters and supporting care notes between healthcare professionals.
 The record consists of both structured data (e.g., numerals, dates and selection-lists) and unstructured free text (e.g., written assessments, progress notes and correspondence).

 Like other EHR systems \cite{hirsch2015harvest}, ePJS is a Web-based application designed for entering and reviewing patient information, with a specific focus on displaying plain textual data rather than visual graphics.
 Patient summaries within a clinician's caseload are presented in a tabular format, where each row provides a link to a patient's profile.
 This profile contains various tabs corresponding to different components of patient details, including clinical notes, laboratory tests, diagnoses, and medication prescriptions.
-All data from the clinical record are fine-grained information at the individual patient level, with no aggregation of temporal information for the same patient or aggregation at the team or population levels.
-A basic search function allows users to search based on document type, test type, recording date, patient name, and their unique identifiers such as the national NHS number or local Trust identifier (ID).
+All data from the clinical record are fine-grained information at the individual patient level, with no aggregation at the team/population levels or aggregation of temporal information for the same patient.
+A basic search function allows users to search based on document type, test type, recording date, patient name, and their unique identifiers such as the national NHS number or local Trust identifier (patient IDs).
 However, the clinical data in free-text documents, constituting the majority of the EHR, are less amenable for search queries and less accessible to clinicians.

 The NIHR Maudsley BRC, the UK’s BRC focused on mental health and hosted by SLaM, has a long-standing tradition of clinical research using EHR data.
 A key infrastructure supporting this research is the Clinical Records Interactive Search (CRIS), a case register and governance model that allows researchers to use de-identified EHR data for various research purposes, including epidemiology, health data linkage, and clinical natural language processing (NLP) \cite{stewart2009south}.
 Additionally, the BRC developed CogStack, an open-source platform for clinical data retrieval and extraction that enables semantic search of free-text data, risk alerting, and data visualisation to support clinical decision-making \cite{jackson-2018-cogstack}.
 VIEWER builds on the aforementioned research infrastructure by incorporating additional capabilities from clinically-focused user feedback, thereby facilitating large-scale use in clinical practice.